82nd Annual Midwest Political Science Association Conference

 Individuals holding a Ph.D. may submit a proposal to convene a conference-within-a-conference, or multiple organized sessions related to a single theme, topic, or area of study.
 Proposals are reviewed on a case-by-case basis.
 The convenor(s) are responsible for recruiting participants, organizing them into sessions, and facilitating communication and cooperation within the group.
 If you are interested in organizing a Working Group or Conference-within-a-Conference, please contact MPSA Professional Development Manager, Lewis Hoss, Ph.D. at hoss@mpsanet.org.

 MPSA intends to hold some networking sessions, meetings and receptions.
 Attendees are also invited to propose meetings, receptions and networking events for the conference.
 If your group needs to arrange for a meeting, reception, or catered meal in conjunction with the 2024 MPSA Annual Conference, complimentary meeting and reception space is available to our professional colleagues on a first-to-ask, first-to-receive basis.
-If your group needs to arrange for a function at the conference, please complete this form email it to MPSA Conference Administrator, Bonnie Van Deventer at vandeventer@mpsanet.org by February 2, 2024.
-Meeting rooms will be assigned on or before February 29, 2024.
+If your group needs to arrange for a function at the conference, please check back later or email MPSA Conference Administrator, Bonnie Van Deventer at vandeventer@mpsanet.org for more information.

 Chair: Bonnie Van Deventer, MPSA